Keep Waste In Its Place

 Litter, defined as misplaced solid waste, is harmful to Lexington County and to South Carolina.
 Litter endangers our environment, our wildlife, and our economy.
 It pollutes our neighborhoods, decreases property values, and destroys our county’s natural beauty.
 Litter can also lead to increased crime; it signals to criminals that residents don’t care what happens in their neighborhood and makes the area more vulnerable.

 Lexington County Solid Waste Management works hard to keep waste in its place, and asks that you do the same.
-On this web site you will find information about litter laws, various litter cleanup programs, cleanup statistics, links to litter-related publications, and other helpful information.
-Hopefully, you will find this information helpful to assist in keeping Lexington County beautiful!

 Email for Reporting Littered Roadways